Patient education: Antibiotic-associated diarrhea caused by Clostridium difficile (Beyond the Basics)

 Antibiotic-associated diarrhea refers to diarrhea that develops in a person who is taking or recently took antibiotics.
 One of the most serious causes of antibiotic-associated diarrhea is infection with a bacterium, Clostridium difficile.
-C. difficile infections are most common in people who are hospitalized, producing disease in more than 8 hospitalized patients per 1000 (0.9 percent) in 2008 in the United States .
+C. difficile infections are common, with approximately 500,000 cases per year in the United States .
+Infection is most common in people who are hospitalized, producing disease in more than 8 hospitalized patients per 1000 (0.9 percent) in 2008 in the United States .

-This topic review discusses the causes, symptoms, diagnosis, and treatment of C. difficile-associated diarrhea (CDAD).
+This topic review discusses the causes, symptoms, diagnosis, and treatment of C. difficile–associated diarrhea.
 Other types of diarrhea are discussed separately.
-(See "Patient information: Acute diarrhea in adults (Beyond the Basics)" and "Patient information: Chronic diarrhea in adults (Beyond the Basics)".)
+(See "Patient education: Acute diarrhea in adults (Beyond the Basics)" and "Patient education: Chronic diarrhea in adults (Beyond the Basics)".)

 WHAT IS C. DIFFICILE?

 C. difficile infections have become more frequent, more severe, more difficult to treat, and more likely to recur after initial treatment.
-Although most people become infected with C. difficile in the hospital, the infection has also become more common in the community.
+Although most people become infected with C. difficile in the hospital, the infection has also become more common in patients who have not been hospitalized or through community-acquired infection.

 C. DIFFICILE RISK FACTORS